etsai7/Database-Systems/Project_1/README.md

 <a name="part2"></a>
 ### Python Storage Engine
 Using Python we will be implementing a database storage engine.
 This exercise is intended to get you familiar with serialization techniques in Python to help you read and write database records from a storage file.
-You will need to implement `dbsys_hw0/python/warmup.todo.py`
+The storage engine is implemented at `dbsys_hw0/python/warmup.todo.py`